TrashChan1/Bro_PBT/Milestones.md

     * Pie chart (spending by category)
     * Bar/Line chart (expenses over time)
 * Display charts in a responsive dashboard
+## Notes:
+* Plan which charts to display and how and place it here

 # Milestone 5: UI Styling & User Experience
 ## Objectives: